 In preparing their manuscripts authors should adhere to the norms laid out in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (JAMA 1993; 269: 2282-6).
 The style should be clear and concise, and authors not fluent in English should have their paper corrected by a native English speaker, preferably one with a scientific background.

 Manuscripts must be typed double-spaced with wide margins (at least 2 cm on all sides).
 Single-spaced material is not acceptable.
-Begin each of the following sections on a separate page: title page; abstract and key words; text; acknowledgements; references; individual tables; and legends.
+Each manuscript should contain in one single file: one page with title, authors names and all affiliations; one page with abstract and key words; text; acknowledgements; references; individual tables; and legends.
 Number the pages consecutively, beginning with the title page.

 The title page should include: